 Digital Object Identifier (DOI)

 Bhanushali, Minal and Muley, Suraj, "Diabetic and non-diabetic lumbosacral radiculoplexus neuropathy" (2008).
-Neurology Articles.
+Neurology.
 497.